Elon Musk, DOGE, and the Five-Bullet Email: How GWES Became a Federal Workforce Loyalty Test

 Musk’s “What did you get done this week?” refrain isn’t new.

-He famously asked that exact question to Twitter CEO Parag Agrawal while negotiating his takeover of the social media platform — before firing Agrawal upon assuming control.
+He famously asked that question to Twitter CEO Parag Agrawal while negotiating his takeover of the social media platform, before firing Agrawal upon assuming control.

 The same phrase appeared in November, just after Musk was appointed to lead DOGE.
-He foreshadowed his approach by posting on X:
+He foreshadowed his approach by posting a mock message to federal employees asking what they got done that week.

 Musk was signaling his intent to bring his brand of hard-edged efficiency culture to the federal workforce.